Mapp and Lucia (novel series): The novels

 The first three books concern only the protagonist named in the title; the last three feature both Mapp and Lucia.

 In 1977 Thomas Y. Crowell Company reprinted all six novels in a compendium called Make Way for Lucia.
 The order of Miss Mapp and Lucia in London was switched in the compendium, and a Miss Mapp short story called "The Male Impersonator" was included between Miss Mapp and Mapp and Lucia.

 "Desirable Residences", one further short story featuring Miss Mapp which had previously seen only one magazine printing in Benson's own time, was discovered by Jack Adrian in the 1990s and included in his collection of Benson stories, Desirable Residences.
-A slight oddity about this very short piece is that the town of Tilling was called Tillingham in the original printing, according to Jack Adrian's introduction to his collection.
+A slight oddity about this very short piece is that the town of Tilling was called Tillingham in the original printing, according to Adrian's introduction to his collection.
 The characters of Miss Mapp and Diva Plaistow are clearly recognizable, however, as are their desirable residences.
 Miss Mapp, for example, here lives in Mallards.

 The character Susan Leg, appearing briefly in Trouble for Lucia, first appeared as a major character in Benson's novel Secret Lives (1932), which is similar in style to the Mapp and Lucia books.